 What to See and Do

 Travel back in time at Kings Landing and see why millions have shared in our stories, hospitality and vibrant history.
 There is no time like the present to discover the past!

 Don’t just imagine what life was like 200 years ago, step back and live it!
-When you visit our village, your senses will come alive with all things 19th-century New Brunswick.
+When you visit our village, you truly step back in time to 19th-century New Brunswick.
 From feeling the floorboards shake as a giant water-powered saw produces shipbuilding lumber at the Sawmill to catching a whiff of Mrs. Lint’s hearty soup simmering over the crackling fire, you’ll leave having memories from the 1800s — not just having heard tales!
-Situated on a picturesque bend along the Wolastoq (St. John River), Kings Landing’s village is brimming with activity as costumed characters depicting real people from New Brunswick’s past go about their day-to-day lives.
+Situated on a picturesque bend along the Saint John River, Kings Landing’s village is brimming with activity as costumed characters depicting real people from New Brunswick’s past go about their day-to-day lives.

 Eat, Drink, and Be Merry

-The King’s Head Inn, our onsite restaurant, is located in the heart of the Village and offers both traditional and modern fare at the takeout menu.
-Spend some time soaking in the beautiful atmosphere in the newly renovated King’s Head Inn garden.
+The King’s Head Inn, our onsite restaurant, is located in the heart of the Village and offers a selection of traditional and modern fare.
+Dine in the spacious Simeon Jones room or enjoy a drink in the King’s Head Inn garden.

 Learn Something New